nikochiko/df-wizard-chess/README.rst

 📕 Usage guide
 =============
-Upon starting the Wizard Chess Action (by saying *Talk to Wizard Chess*), you will be asked which color you'd like to choose and assistant will show you a list.
-You'll be presented with three options: White, Black and Random.
+Upon starting the Wizard Chess Action (by saying *Talk to Wizard Chess*), you will be asked to choose the side you'd like to play as and the assistant will present you with a list of three options: White, Black and Random.
 Now you can either select an option by touch or say your choice out loud.
 The latter even works with devices which don't have a screen (e.g. Google Home).

 The system to interpret moves is very lenient and allows you to choose how you want to say the move.
-For example, you can describe your move in a:
+For example, you can describe your move in:
-* Long descriptive format - e.g. *Knight from g1 to f3* or *Pawn e4 captures d5* or simply *d5 takes c4*
+* Long descriptive format - e.g. *Knight from g1 to f3* or *Pawn e4 captures d5* or even without mentioning the piece *d5 takes c4*
   * For pawn promotion, you can add the name of the promotion piece to the end - that is, *Pawn from d7 to d8 queen* or *b2 takes c1 queen*
 * Shorter format with just the piece and square - e.g. *Knight to d4* or *Queen takes f6*
   * Pawn promotion is supported in the same way as above